 Tesco shoppers still recall the last really memorable campaign the brand did, starring “Dotty” and her long suffering daughter, played respectively by Prunella Scales and Jane Horrocks.
 This ran for 10 years until it was pulled in 2005.
 One of the strengths of this campaign was the way it communicated service features, or “sausage”, with emotional appeal, or “sizzle”.
 It also did a great job of making the store staff look good, as they could handle the difficult Dotty.
 My personal favourite was this one featuring the ability to take back products you’re not satisfied with.
-You can click below on the blog to watch it.

 In conclusion, the Tesco story shows that leader brands need to constantly upgrade their core offer to retain their leading position, delivering a stream of innovation on the core business, and communicating this with a consistent and distinctive campaign that creates “memory structure”.
 And whilst Tesco is having a wobble, I’m confident they will get back to this recipe for success in the next couple of years.